Mustangs "4" Us

 Wild horses have a much stronger sense of self-preservation than domestic horses, which must be understood in a training program.
 Going at the horse's pace and making sure everything is solid and thorough before moving to a more advanced step is very important.

 Building trust is critical.
 Mustangs are capable of great loyalty, once they have learned to trust you.
 But until then, that sense of self-preservation will be challenging.
-That takes time.
+That takes time and, to some extent, skill.
 It isn't a matter of a single "bonding exercise" and you're done.
 If your goal is to keep your horse long-term, you will have greater success if you go slowly, allowing the horse to fully assimilate each new stage of training.
 Spend time with your horse.
 Let him or her get to know you, as you get to know your horse.

-Training: Like all horses, mustangs are honest, and will give you immediate and honest feedback.
-That is why working with horses is so useful for personal growth, and even for rehabilitating prisoners or people with histories of abuse or other negative past life experiences.
+Like all horses, mustangs are honest, and will give you immediate and honest feedback.
+That is why working with horses is so useful for personal growth, and even for rehabilitating prisoners or people with histories of abuse, PTSD, or other negative experiences.

 Wild horses, like mules, MUST be trained the way all horses SHOULD be trained.